Can AI Test for Limpieza de Sangre?

 Hopefully I'll be gaining some readers through my RootsTech talk, "How Full-Text Search Can Uncover Latin American Genealogy," which gives a window into the power of FamilySearch's Full-Text Search, an incredible search engine that can interpret ancient handwriting and find incredible stray references in documents stretched across centuries and the continents.

-So here's one more Full-Text Search-fueled rabbit hole of fascinating family history!
+So here's one more Full-Text Search and Google-fueled rabbit hole of fascinating family history!

 FamilySearch.org has a user-generated Family Tree, which I initially contributed to more than a decade ago.
 Like any crowd-based genealogy resource, it became gummed up with dubious connections and information.
 I became frustrated and lost interest, much as I'd done before with Geni.com.
 Then recently I found, with surprise and gratitude, that researchers of Colombian descent had done an admirable job in the past couple years of attaching records to ancestors' profiles on my grandfather's side, the Rueda family and their neighbors of Santander Department, Colombia.
 I looked to see if any brick wall ancestors of mine had crowd-sourced documents.

 Boy, did I luck out!
-For years, I had no idea about the family of my 6th-great-grandmother, Josefa de los Reyes (died 1814 in Galán, Colombia), only that she was the wife of Manuel Joaquín Acevedo.
+For years, I had no idea about the family of my 6th-great-grandmother, Josefa de los Reyes (born c.1744 in San Gil, Colombia; died 1814 in Galán, Colombia), only that she was the wife of Manuel Joaquín Acevedo.
 No children's baptismal records listed maternal grandparents, and the marriage record listed no parents.
 Thanks to FamilySearch user Cristian Fernando Ortíz, her Family Tree profile has a record that proves her mother's identity!

 Josefa de los Reyes, on the FamilySearch Family tree.